aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 8.1.1.
 Role of the Flag Runner

-The role of the flag runner is to prevent the flag from being caught by either team’s seeker for as long as possible while also serving as a fair and impartial official.
+The role of the flag runner is to prevent the flag from being caught by either team's seeker for as long as possible while also serving as a fair and impartial official.

 ### 8.1.2.
-The flag Runner’s Uniform
+The flag Runner's Uniform

 A. The flag runner must wear shorts or pants with the flag affixed.

 i.
-The flag shorts and tail must meet all the requirements in section *2.3.3.
-The Flag*.
+The flag shorts and tail must meet all the requirements in section *[2.3.3.
+The Flag](#233-the-flag)*.

 B. The flag runner must wear a shirt or jersey and be easily identifiable as distinct from either team.

-C. The flag runner’s shorts or pants should be all yellow or gold.
+C. The flag runner's shorts or pants should be all yellow or gold.

 ## 8.2.
-THE FLAG RUNNER’S TIMING
+THE FLAG RUNNER'S TIMING

 ### 8.2.1.
-The Flag Runner’s Release
+The Flag Runner's Release

-A. The flag runner must be released onto the pitch from the scorekeeper’s table after the seeker period concludes.
+A. The flag runner must be released onto the pitch from the scorekeeper's table after the seeker period concludes.

 ### 8.2.2.
 Flag Boundaries